sotrh/learn-wgpu/docs/showcase/compute/README.md

 # Compute Example: Tangents and Bitangents

 This proved more difficult than I anticipated.
 The first problem I encountered was some vertex data corruption due to the shader reading my vertex data incorrectly.
-I was using my `ModelVertex` struct I used in the [normal mapping tutorial](/intermediate/tutorial11-normals/).
+I was using the `ModelVertex` struct I used in the [normal mapping tutorial](/intermediate/tutorial11-normals/).

 ```rust
 #[repr(C)]